 Since the pandemic, about 8 million Brits have acquired or adopted a dog or cat; according to the PDSA, a dog over its lifetime can cost us up to about £12,000 for its upkeep if we divide this amount by the average years of a dog, about 14, we have an estimated cost of £857, not to mention that the first year will surely be more because of the accessories, which will have to be bought all at once, such as bed, bowls, food, collar, brush, and so on.

-Therefore, pet owners have been growing in the habit of bartering or donating discarded accessories, often also through vets, breeders, boarding houses, groups, associations, or specialised apps for selling local goods or services.
+Therefore, pet owners have become increasingly accustomed to donating discarded accessories through breeders, boarding houses, groups, associations, or specialised apps for selling local goods or services.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.